CLI Documentation

 Styling

-CLI reference pages use a distinct visual treatment that sets them apart from API reference pages:
+CLI reference pages share the same visual system as API reference pages:

 Troubleshooting